bomonike/bomonike.github.io/weather-info.md

 16. Rain icon: maximum is 1.4 inch.
    * "Rate", daily, hourly, weekly, monthly and yearly rain inches
 17. Forecast icon based on rate of change of pressure
-18. "Barometer Reading": Barometric pressure is measured in ABS Hg by barometers.
+18. "Barometer Reading": Barometric pressure is measured in inHg, mmHg, or ABS Hg by barometers.
    * Barometric pressure (REL or ABS),
    * arrow indicates rate of change of pressure